bozsahin/ceng444/README.md

   <br> It is, ehm, <a href="https://www.linkedin.com/in/merihakar">officially recognized</a>,
   <br> and anyone reading your CV at least in Turkey would know what you achieved.
   <br>Usually handed by the end of first spring term after completion, with a ceremony!
+  <br>You will be proud owner of 4 bottles of a yerli ve milli soft drink.
 </ol>